-Vehicles configured with Eaton Automated or a PACCAR transmission must maintain the oil coalescing desiccant cartridge of the air dryer as part of transmission maintenance
+Vehicles configured with Eaton Automated or a PACCAR transmission must maintain the oil coalescing desiccant cartridge of the air dryer as part of transmission maintenance of mileage.

-Replace oil-coalescing desiccant air dryer cartridge every 1 year regardless of mileage.
 Only use oil-coalescing desiccant replacement cartridge when replacing.
 Failure to perform this maintenance task will void the PACCAR Transmission warranty and may result in expensive transmission damage.